Add to your Claude Code skills

 No comments yet.
 Be the first to share your thoughts!

-AI coding agents are powerful but amnesiac and ungoverned.
-Every task starts by re-reading the same files to rediscover structure; every long session quietly drifts toward confident-but-stale assumptions; and nothing tells the agent when a change is about to break a contract, cross an architectural boundary, or open a path into sensitive code.
+AI coding agents are powerful but amnesiac and ungoverned: every task restarts by re-reading the same files, long sessions drift onto stale assumptions, and nothing warns the agent when a change is about to break a contract or cross a boundary.

 OpenLore fixes both halves.
-It runs a one-time static analysis of your codebase and keeps a navigable knowledge graph — call structure, types, tests, decisions, IaC, and spec drift — incrementally fresh as you edit.
-Agents query it through MCP tools (or the CLI) to start every task already oriented, and to certify a change before it lands.
-It is deterministic and local-first — no LLM in the hot path — so the same question returns the same grounded answer, and an agent is told when a fact has gone stale instead of served a confident guess.
+It runs a one-time static analysis of your repo and keeps a live knowledge graph — call structure, types, tests, decisions, IaC, spec drift.
+Your agent queries it to start every task already oriented and to certify a change before it lands.
+It's deterministic and local-first — no LLM in the hot path — so the same question always returns the same grounded answer, and the agent is told when a fact goes stale instead of served a confident guess.

 npm install -g openlore && openlore install

-That one command auto-detects your agent (Claude Code, Cursor, Cline, Continue, AGENTS.md), wires it to call orient() automatically, registers the MCP server, and builds the index — no API key, no config, no questions asked.
+That one command auto-detects your agent (Claude Code, Cursor, Cline, Continue, AGENTS.md), wires it to call orient() automatically, registers the MCP server, and builds the index — no API key, no config, no questions.
 Then ask your agent:

 orient("add a payment method")

-…and it begins the task already knowing the relevant functions, their callers, the matching specs, the tests, and the risk of changing each one — in a single call.
-Full setup, variants, and verification: 5-Minute Quickstart.
+…and it begins already knowing the relevant functions, their callers, matching specs, tests, and the risk of changing each — in a single call.

-OpenLore does two things for an agent, both deterministic and local — it remembers your architecture so every task starts oriented, and it governs what the agent changes before the change lands.
+Two things, both deterministic and local — OpenLore remembers your architecture so every task starts oriented, and governs what the agent changes before it lands.

 🧠 Memory — start every task already oriented